travelgateX/documentation-site/content/hotelx/concepts/accesses-supplier-context.md

 Product segmentation over a `Supplier` API implementation.
 Each `Supplier` has a `Supplier` code.
 These are unique values and they are used consistently throughout all TravelgateX implementations.
 See our [Supplier database](https://www.travelgatex.com/partners/seller), or ask us via our [Jira Service desk](https://xmltravelgate.atlassian.net/servicedesk/customer/portal/7) for a list of `Supplier` codes.

+### Platform (Provider)

+Since not all suppliers have their own API, in some cases they will use a third party platform to return availability and allow you to make reservations.
+This is generally transparent to you as a customer.

 ### Access

 Configuration used when interacting with a `Supplier`, which includes: